-Each year, the Student Technology Fee funds millions of dollars’ worth of instructional technology at Florida State University.
+Each year, the Student Technology Fee funds millions of dollars of instructional technology at Florida State University.
 The Tech Fee—assessed from tuition each semester—strategically divides funds among university colleges, central IT organizations and instructional technology proposals.
 These proposals give departments an opportunity to secure funding for innovative and critical technology projects that may not be possible otherwise.
-To date, the Student Tech Fee has distributed $30.4 million, including $21.4 million to university colleges and central IT organizations, and $9 million to fully or partially fund 231 approved instructional technology proposals.
+To date, the Student Tech Fee has distributed $42.8 million, including $29.8 million to university colleges and central IT organizations and $13.0 million to fully or partially fund 394 instructional technology proposals.

-Issuance of email invitation to submit proposals for 2016-2017 Student Technology Fee projects
+Issuance of email invitation to submit proposals for 2018-2019 Student Tech Fee projects

-Deadline for voting members (Three student leaders, two faculty members and one senior staff member) of Student Technology Fee Advisory Committee to decide which proposals to recommend for funding
+Deadline for voting members of Student Technology Fee Advisory Committee to complete evaluation and scoring of proposals

 Student Technology Fee Advisory Committee presents proposal award recommendations to Information Technology Governance Council for funding approval

 Initiation of cash transfers to departments sponsoring approved projects

 For award cycle 2018‐2019, the Student Technology Fee Advisory Committee distributed approximately $4.139 million in technology fee revenues.
 Of this amount, $1.4 million was awarded to the colleges and another $1.4 million was awarded to the university’s central IT organizations.
 The remaining $1.339 million was awarded to 58 proposals for instructional technology‐enhancing projects.
 Winning proposals can be viewed here: 2018-2019 Proposal Funding Awards.